nutrition Crossword Puzzles

 Down

-- waxy substance found only in animal products that is not necessary in your diet
+- waxy, fatlike substance that is found only in animal products

 Across